RunOnFlux/deploy-with-git/deploy-mkdocs/README.md

 1. Reads the Python version from `.python-version` or the `PYTHON_VERSION` environment variable (defaults to `3.11`)
 2. Installs dependencies via `pip install -r requirements.txt`
 3. Runs `post-build.sh`, which executes `mkdocs build` to generate the `site/` directory
-4. Detects `site/` as static output and serves it with the built-in static file server — no separate Python process needed at runtime
+4. Detects `app.py` as the entry point and runs it — `app.py` serves the `site/` directory using Python's built-in HTTP server

 ---